OHSUBD2K/BDK14-Ontologies-101/docs/EXERCISE_BasicRestrictions.md

 This example illustrates how to use object properties to make existential restrictions.

 In OWL, it helps to think in terms of the set of entities represented by each class.
-To say: &quot;every finger is part of a hand&quot; we say:
+To say: 'every finger is part of a hand' we say:

 finger SubClassOf part\_of some hand

-The anonymous class expression &quot;part\_of some hand&quot; represents the set of all instances that have a part\_of relationship to a hand.
+The anonymous class expression 'part\_of some hand'; represents the set of all instances that have a part\_of relationship to a hand.
 Every member of the set of all fingers is a member of the set of all things that are part of a hand.

 Instructions: